Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 Posting testimonials or reviews can be a great way of pulling word-of-mouth recommendations onto your site or social feed.
 Look on websites related to your business for reviews or testimonials.
 Bring them over to your site or social feed, and make sure to link back to the original review and/or identify the reviewer to help improve the post’s credibility.

-FriendBuy found that adding some testimonial text right beside their signup form submit button boosted completion by 15%.
+FriendBuy found that adding testimonial text beside their signup form submit button boosted completion by 15%.

 14. Design for your audience